jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 - Also note that the Radon-Nikodym derivative is uniquely given by the second part of @thm:canonicalversion, so that if $pi'$ and $pi$ are the corresponding Radon-Nikodym derivatives of @thm:canonicalversion, then @eq:rytgaard obtained from either will be indistinguishable from each other.
+  // NOTE: Gill and robins call this uniqueness of the identifying functional.
 - Also note that in the proof, it suffices that $W$ is uniformly bounded because then it will also be a $P$-$cal(H)_t$-martingale since it is a local, bounded $P$-$cal(H)_t$-martingale.